NHSLeadership/nightingale-companion/README.md

  excerpt (or you can manually add your own per page/post).
 This modification uses this excerpt to populate the meta description tag.
 If you have an alternative method of generating this meta tag, you should disable this option.
  - Cleanup meta - removes lots of WP native tags included in the header region.
+ - Update jQuery - USE WITH CAUTION.
+This updates the jQuery for your WordPress to 3.4.1.
+The admin side is unaffected.
+If enabling this, test ALL functionality of your site, as some plugin functionality for other plugins on your site may cease to work as expected.

  ### Performance ###
  - [LoadCSS](https://github.com/filamentgroup/loadCSS) - this uses the loadcss javascript library which defers loading of